SJTU-CGM/PPanG/README.md

 - <b>Download Image</b>: Download the visualization composed of graph view and linear views.
 Note that this function is not suitable for large graphs.
 For this use case, see `FAQ` for more details.

 ### Visualization Area
 The visualization of PPanG is composed of SequenceTubeMap graph view and JBrowse2 linear views.
 For interpretation of PPanG visualization, please refer to the PPanG homepage: https://cgm.sjtu.edu.cn/PPanG/.
-The custom options for visualization is available at `Functional Area`.
+The custom options for visualization are available at `Functional Area`.
 #### Graph View in SequenceTubeMap
 In the graph view, the pangenome graph of nine representative genomes are visualized by default.
 The graph is ultra long because each nucleotide is visualized, and the graph can be translated by mouse-dragging, zoomed by mouse-scrolling and compressed by clicking the "Compress" button at `Navigation Area`.